Modern British, Northern Art

 Signed: Brààq 76 F.B.A ‘ANN’ (The Federation of British Artists)

-Accompanying this work is the original purchase receipt dated 1976
+Accompanying this work is the original purchase receipt and exhibition brochure dated 1976

 Supplied with a certificate of authenticity

-Please note the dimensions of this work are approximately 79cm x 64cm
+Please note the dimensions of this work framed are approximately W 79cm x H 64cm

 Please do not hesitate to contact the gallery for further assistance